jopemachine-arvis/arvis/documents/plugin-intro.md

 * `plugin` has cannot define `action` in json file unlike `workflow`

-* You can use async await statement in plugin, but do not recommend to put heavy asynchronous logic in the `plugin`.
+* You can use async await statement in `plugin`, but do not recommend to put heavy asynchronous operation in the `plugin`. (it may slow down performance of Arvis)
+If you should do, consider replacing it with `workflow`

+* Each plugin item is treated like `keyword`.

 ## Plugin links